Ecosocialism Conference 2026 30 May at London South Bank University. Hosted by Ecosocialist Action Network

 Last year’s Ecosocialist Conference in London had 150 people attending.
 This year we want to make it bigger and better and are inviting you to take part, to be part of organising this movement.
 We are organising another conference with some amazing speakers on important topics to educate and inform and help us begin to organise.

-Conference is being held in Bloomsbury in central London on Saturday 7 December
+Conference is being held at London South Bank University on Saturday 7 December from 9:30am

 Speakers include